Simulating Complex Chemical Systems and Processes

 The Siepmann group develops a variety of computational chemistry tools including: Monte Carlo algorithms for efficient sampling of macromolecular conformations and spatial distributions in multi-component multi-phase systems; accurate and transferable force fields with multiple levels of resolution; and first principles simulation approaches.
 The Siepmann group applies these computational tools to investigate self-aggregation, phase behavior, and partitioning in polar and non-polar bulk fluids and in heterogeneous and interfacial systems.
 In particular, the group’s efforts are directed to investigating:

 - Chromatographic retention processes including various forms of liquid chromatography and size exclusion chromatography

 - The solvation mechanisms in liquid-liquid and supercritical extraction systems and in surfactant solutions

-- Characteristics of organic chromophores in heterogeneous media
+- Structural characteristics of organic chromophores in heterogeneous media

 - First principles simulations of reactive phase equilibria

 - Prediction of PVT properties of interest for enhanced oil and gas recovery

 The Siepmann group develops and mostly utilizes their own software programs.
 Some applications use a parallelization hierarchy where large-scale distribution (for example, 16 independent trajectories at 4 different state points) of small, but long runs (4 to 8 cores for 24 hours) are employed, whereas first principles simulations can efficiently utilize 256 to 8,000 cores.